KeithBurghardt/bluesky_firehose/README.md

 - pubspec.lock: keep this when running dart
 - pubspec.yaml: keep this when running firehose.dart.
 It lists dependencies/requirements mentioned above
 - run_firehose.bash: robustly run firehose.dart/firehose_simple.dart, in case you run into errors.
+- periodic_zip.bash: zip files as they finish
+- remove_duplicates.py: a simple program to remove duplicate data within each file and zip the results.
+This avoids TB-size memory from being used.

 I found in earlier code that there is an error that, as far as I can tell, is in the API itself: "RangeError (index): Index out of range: no indices are valid: 0".
 This will kill the DART program, but that's not a huge issue (while true: dart run firehose.dart in Python or Bash would easily solve this)